kubernetes/community/contributors/design-proposals/statefulset-update.md

 deployment failure, but rolling forward is sometimes the only practical solution for stateful applications (e.g. A users has a minor configuration error but has already modified the storage format for the application).
-Users can use sequential `kubectl apply`'s to update the `.Status.TargetRevision` of a StatefulSet.
-This will respect the `.Spec.RevisionPartition` with respect to the target state, and it therefor interacts well with canaries and staged roll outs.
+Users can use sequential `kubectl apply`'s to update the `.Status.TargetGeneration` of a StatefulSet.
+This will respect the `.Spec.GenerationPartition` with respect to the target state, and it therefor interacts well with canaries and staged roll outs.
 Note that, while users can update the target template revision, they can not update the current template revision.
 The only way to advance the current